 Students who matriculated into the on-campus undergraduate degree or certificate program prior to Summer 2023 may change their primary modality designation from on-campus to online one time during the course of their studies.
-Students who change their primary modality designation to online must complete the remainder of their degree or certificate program on the Coursera platform.
-Upon this change, students will no longer have access to on-campus classes and the limited online course offerings developed exclusively for the on-campus program.
-In order to change the primary modality designation, students must complete the Program Modality Change Request form found at https://scs.georgetown.edu/resourcescurrent-students/student-forms/.
+Students who change their primary modality designation to online must complete the remainder of their degree or certificate program via courses that are offered exclusively in the online BLS program.
+Upon this change, students will no longer have access to on-campus classes and the limited online course offerings developed for the on-campus program.
+In order to change the primary modality designation, students must complete the Program Modality Change Request form found at https://scs.georgetown.edu/resources-current-students/student-forms/.
 Once this change has been made one time, no additional changes can or will be made to the primary modality designation.